• Skip to primary navigation

 Top 5 defects of Galaxy Note 5: 2. non-removable battery

-Apple enjoyed the success of embedded non-removable battery in all their devices.
+Apple enjoyed the success of embedded non-removable batteries in all their devices.
 The non-removable battery can give them more freedom in internal design.

 Now, more and more Android vendors follow this strategy.

-But they forget that Apple has an extensive service network with acceptable service standard all over the world.
+But they forget that Apple has an extensive service network with acceptable service standards all over the world.

-This means Apple fanboies can replace the battery easily in almost all places.
+This means Apple fanboys can replace the battery easily in almost all places.
 The cost will be relatively similar in all regions.
 So, it is predictable.

 So, how about Samsung?
-How many Samsung service centers in your area?
+How many Samsung service centers are in your area?

 Do you know how much they will charge you for replacing the battery 2 years later?

 Even worse, in some regions, Samsung relies on local distribution agents.
-Why do they have interest to stock parts for more than 20 different smartphones that are 2 years old?
+Why do they have an interest in stocking parts for more than 20 different smartphones that are two years old?

-Although many Galaxy Note owners criticized the plastic back cover.
-But what they complained is the poor-quality plastic Samsung used.
+Although many Galaxy Note owners criticized the plastic back cover, what they complained about was the poor-quality plastic Samsung used.

 If you try Motorola or Nokia phones, you will know plastic is not created equally.
 Motorola even shows us you can customize your $180 Moto G with all-plastic construction.